jpsalvadorm63/react-briza/react_router/COURSE_09.md

 ```

 Now we want to make it so anytime our server receives a `GET` request,
-we send back the HTML skeleton  along with the markup from our `App`
+we send back the HTML skeleton  along with the markup from our `Widget`
 component inside of it.
 To do this, we'll use React's `renderToString`
 method.
 What this does is it takes in a React element and returns an
 HTML string.